LottaMe/pylet/README.md

 You can always exit it, with a KeyboardInterrupt (control c).

 As this is an early version, `pylet` may hang at times.
 Try exiting it and running pylet again.

+## Continuing on

+After completing all the exercises in `pylet`, you should have a good understanding of the basics of python.

+Now the important thing to do, is practice on real problems.

+Python is a general-purpose programming language, meaning you can go in many different directions with it.
+A few examples:

+- web development
+- data science
+- artificial intelligence

+For all of these purposes there exist good (free) tutorials to start out with, just look them up, get started and have fun.